 Essential Avalanche Gear

 You have likely heard of the trifecta of avalanche rescue gear – beacon, shovel, probe – but more and more commonly, airbags are also included in safety checks.
-If you are in a situation where you are using an airbag, you probably also need an avalanche transceiver, so be sure to check out our comprehensive review of the best avalanche beacons.
+If you are in a situation where you are using an airbag, you probably also need an avalanche transceiver, so be sure to check out our comprehensive review of avalanche beacons.

 How Do Avalanche Airbag Packs Work?